jbat10/KIT325/docs/AVML Usage Guide.md

 ## Step-by-step walkthrough

 1. run Command Prompt as administrator
-2. in the command line, navigate to the avml binary directory using the cd command
+2. in the command line, navigate to the avml binary directory using the cd command (within the tools directory)
 3. ensure the avml file is renamed to avml.exe (this will identify it as a file that can be executed)
 4. ensure the usb drive is mounted. if it isn't, find the relevant heading in the troubleshooting section.
 5. run the following command: sudo /lib64/ld-linux-x86-64.so.2 ./avml.exe ../Output/AVML/LinuxMemory.mem (output file name and directory)